ScalablyTyped/Converter/docs/devel/about.md

 ---
-id: devel
+id: about
-title: Development of TSO
+title: Development
 ---

-#Development

-Help us work on this library!
+## Come help us work on ScalablyTyped!

 Developing a compiler is complex.
 Testing it well is expensive, so we focus on getting as wide testing as possible for the time spent.
 For that reason we have a few levels of testing: